PhilippHa3/Java_Snake/README.md

-# Java Snake Game with Python PPO agent
+# Java Snake Game with Python RL agent
 This project implements the classic Snake Game in Java and uses a network connection to stream the game state to an external Python service for Deep Reinforcement Learning (DRL).
 The goal was to build a functional, multi-language application to practice the fundamentals of Java, socket programming, and multi-language communication.
 ### Core Objectives:
 - Mastering fundamental Java syntax and Object-Oriented Programming